 In the months following its publication, a few people reached out to me to let me know that they agreed with what I wrote.
 Others disagreed.
-But despite their differences of opinion, these two groups seemed to have one particular thing in common: they thought the post was a review.
+But despite their differences of opinion, both groups seemed to have one particular thing in common: they thought the post was a review.

-I have to point out, though, that it isn’t going to be all sunshine and rainbows.
-It can’t be.
-Negatives will crop up here and there, to frame various positives, to provide context.
-The goal here isn’t unanimous praise, but to provide a balance to The Great Jurassic World Disappointment, to try to look on the bright side.
+I have to point out, though, that it isn't going to be all sunshine and rainbows.
+Negatives will crop up here and there, to frame various positives, and to provide context.
+The goal here isn't unanimous praise, but to provide a balance to The Great Jurassic World Disappointment, to try to look on the bright side.

 So, to begin at the beginning (and with an example of some of those negatives cropping up to frame a positive): the opening.
 For me, Jurassic World's opening is a deeply mixed bag.
 Seeing the birth of Indominus is cool, but transitioning to the next scene with that ostensibly creepy roar is appallingly cheesy; we're taken to the island much too quickly, robbing the film of any real build-up of excitement to be heading back to Nublar; arriving, we're given, when compared to the concepts for the scene, a relatively bland introduction to the park.
 But here's the thing: despite all of the above, I genuinely enjoy the opening minutes of Jurassic World.

 In fact, it's not until the scene in which we're introduced to Owen that the film gradually begins to remind me why I don't like it.
 Before, that, it's largely plain sailing.